OfficeDev/Microsoft-Teams-Samples/samples/graph-meeting-notification/nodejs/README.md

 - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)

+- In Settings/Configuration/Messaging endpoint, enter the current `https` URL you were given by running ngrok.
+Append with the path `/api/messages`

 ### Create and install Self-Signed certificate

 To include resource data of graph notifications, this Graph API require self-signed certificate.
 Follow the below steps to create and manage certificate.